AndysDeepAbstractions/CarND-Behavioral-Cloning-P3/README.md

 Trainable params: 2,952,416
 Non-trainable params: 1,024

-The Model was saved periodicaly
+The Model was saved periodicaly to handle training interruptions.

 ## Video

-Beause of low GPU und CPU specs trainded model was run on lowest screen resolution and graphics quality.
+Beause of very low GPU und CPU specs trainded model was deployed on lowest screen resolution and graphics quality with a 1/20x speed hack to make the Frames per Second reasonble dense.

-The Videos are saved as:
+The Videos are generated and saved as:

 recording_track1.mp4
 recording_track2.mp4